Hank Gathers: Legacy

 Loyola Marymount was placed in the West Regional as the No. 11 seed in that season's NCAA tournament.
 Before the tournament, the right-handed Kimble vowed to shoot his first free throw of each game left-handed, in memory of Gathers.
 Though naturally right-handed, Gathers was a poor free-throw shooter and had switched to shooting them left-handed.
 The Lions advanced to the Elite Eight, including a victory over defending national champion Michigan, before falling to the eventual champions, UNLV.
 Kimble finished a perfect 3-for-3 on his left-handed free throws during the tournament.
 Both LMU's Cinderella story without Gathers and Kimble's left-handed tributes to him became part of NCAA tournament lore.

 Gathers was named a consensus second-team All-America and first team All-WCC selection for the season.
 He finished his career averaging 28.0 points and making 59 percent of his field goals, which were both school records as of 2010.
 He also averaged 11.1 rebounds for his career.
 He was voted WCC Player of the Decade for the 1980s.

 Gersten Pavilion, LMU's on-campus athletics facility, is known to Lions fans as "Hank's House", although that is not part of its official name.
 His No. 44 and Kimble's No. 30 were retired by LMU in a joint ceremony in 2000.
 In 2005, the entire 1989–90 team was inducted into Loyola Marymount's Hall of Fame.
 On February 29, 2020, four days before the 30th anniversary of his death, a statue of Gathers was unveiled outside Gersten Pavilion.
 The statue was created by Rotblatt-Amrany, which designed multiple statues outside of the Staples Center in Los Angeles, as well as the Michael Jordan statue in Chicago.

 Gathers' life was dramatized in a 1992 TV movie, Final Shot: The Hank Gathers Story, with Victor Love starring as Gathers.
 Gathers was part of the storyline in the ESPN film Guru of Go about Westhead, part of their 30 for 30 series.

 Gathers' death reemerged in national news wires during the 2016 NBA Playoffs when Kimble, interviewed for the celebrity gossip website TMZ.com, urged that Miami Heat star Chris Bosh retire for health reasons.
 Bosh has been suffering from blood clotting issues that forced him to miss the last several months of both the 2014–15 and 2015–16 seasons, as well as the entirety of the 2016–17 season.
 While Bosh felt that he was healthy enough to continue playing, Kimble disagreed:There are so many other things he could do with his life.
-Hank Gathers had the same thing, Hank could have been a comedian, and actor or did speaking engagements.
+Hank Gathers had the same thing, Hank could have been a comedian, an actor or did speaking engagements.
 It's not worth the risk.
 I would just say absolutely not, don't do it.
 If Hank had the ability to do it again he wouldn't have paid the ultimate price ...
 I am sure [Bosh] has children and they are going to need their father around as much as possible.